Introducing South Africa

-South Africa's sense of history is strong, and visitors have the chance to explore important historical attractions ranging from the Zululand battlefields of KwaZulu-Natal to the Apartheid Museum in Johannesburg and Robben Island off the coast of Cape Town.
+South Africa's sense of history is strong, and visitors have the chance to explore important historical attractions, including the battlefields of KwaZulu-Natal, the Apartheid Museum in Johannesburg, and Robben Island, off the coast of Cape Town.

-South Africa is one of the most diverse countries in the world: the 'Rainbow Nation' has 11 official languages, and its colourful population forms a patchwork of African, Asian and European culture.
-Whether browsing the Indian markets in Durban, enjoying a shisa nyama (barbecue) in Soweto, or tasting local varieties at a winery in Stellenbosch, visitors will encounter a warm welcome.
+South Africa is one of the most culturally diverse countries in the world.
+It has 11 official languages, and its colourful population draws their heritage from African, Asian and European cultures.
+Whether browsing the Indian markets in Durban, enjoying a shisa nyama (barbecue) in Soweto, or tasting celebrated local varieties at a winery in Stellenbosch, visitors will encounter a warm welcome.

 Best time to visit South Africa

-The weather in South Africa is volatile all year long, and the climate varies markedly between regions.
-The best time to visit South Africa is late spring (October and November) and early autumn (March and April) to avoid the intense heat of summer and the cold and wet winters in the Cape.
-Read more on South Africa's Climate and Weather.
+The climate of South Africa varies markedly between regions, making it important for travellers to research the specific regions they are visiting.
+Generally, the best time to visit South Africa is late spring (October and November) and early autumn (March and April) to avoid the intense heat of summer and the cold and wet winters in the Cape.
+However, many tourists relish the hot summer months between December and February.

 What to see in South Africa

--Get up close with the Big Five and other wildlife in Kruger National Park.
+-Get up close with the Big Five and other wildlife in the Kruger National Park.

 -See Nelson Mandela's former cell at Robben Island Prison.

--Ride the rollercoasters and try your luck at the casino in Gold Reef City.
+-Ride the rollercoasters and visit the casino in Gold Reef City.

 What to do in South Africa